xmhai/techdoc/developer/spring/spring-batch.md

     - Ad Hoc and on-demand (?)
 - Chunk processing:
 - Restartablilty:
+- Error Handling
+  - logging
+  - skipping records with errors
+  - retry logic
 - Parallel processing

 ## Spring Batch Architecture
 https://docs.spring.io/spring-batch/docs/current/reference/html/domain.html#domainLanguageOfBatch

 ### JobLauncher
+In the Spring Boot world, this is a component that you typically do not need to directly work with because Spring Boot provides facilities of launching a job out of the box.

 ### Job
 a container for Step instances.
 It defines: